tarikuamisganaw/fine-tune/documentation.md

 ● Proximal Policy Optimization (PPO): An iterative algorithm that updates the model's policy to maximize expected rewards while preventing drastic changes, ensuring stability and efficiency.

-● Comparative Ranking:  The model learns from relative rankings of outputs rather than absolute evaluations, providing nuanced feedback that helps it understand task subtleties bet
+● Comparative Ranking:  The model learns from relative rankings of outputs instead of absolute evaluations, offering nuanced feedback that aids in understanding the complexities of the task better.

 ● Preference Learning: This technique involves human evaluators expressing preferences between pairs of outputs, allowing the model to adjust its behavior based on these insights.

 ● Parameter-Efficient Fine-Tuning (PEFT):  Focuses on improving model performance by updating only a small subset of parameters during fine-tuning, significantly reducing computational and storage requirements while maintaining efficacy.
+#

 **RAG** **vs.** **Fine-Tuning** **vs.** **Prompt** **Engineering**